wcarc-on/wcarc-site/regulations.md

 ## Amateur Radio Antenna Regulations in Ottawa

-WCARC Secretary Glenn MacDonell (VE3XRA) and WCARC VicePresident Andy Hart (VE3NVK) spent many hours of their personal time meeting and working with the City of Ottawa to ensure a fair and meaningful policy was established, that was mutually acceptable to Amateur Radio Operators in Ottawa, as well as the City of Ottawa government.
+WCARC Secretary Glenn MacDonell (VE3XRA) and WCARC Vice President Andy Hart (VE3NVK) spent many hours of their personal time meeting and working with the City of Ottawa to ensure a fair and meaningful policy was established, that was mutually acceptable to Amateur Radio Operators in Ottawa, as well as the City of Ottawa government.
 The new policy became effective April 27th, 2012.
 Please see our [Ottawa antenna policy](ottawa_antenna_policy.html) page for more details.

 We owe these gentlemen, and the others who participated, a special vote of thanks for their work on our behalf.
 It is our understanding that the City was also co-operative and supportive during this process.
 Well done!